memfault/interrupt/_posts/2024-05-08-eoss-recap.md

 - Recommended by: Thomas

-_(EDIT: An initial version of this post incorrectly attributed the "silent-read-only behavior to Samsung - Andrew clarified that this was observed on a SanDisk card.
+_(EDIT: An initial version of this post incorrectly attributed the "silent-read-only behavior" to Samsung - Andrew clarified that this was observed on a SanDisk card.
 We regret the error.)_

 Andrew Murray of the good penguin shared of their research on SDCards.
 Like Andy, we often run into customers who use SDCard as their primary flash storage and have lots of questions about the reliability of these cards.
 I will now systematically point them to this great talk!

-Andy started with a very thorough explaination of how flash storage works.
+Andy started with a very thorough explanation of how flash storage works.
 I thought I knew the topic well but I still learnt quite a bit, especially what multi-layer flash storage really is and how it works (the 0 and 1 on the flash are really analog values - instead of reducing one analog value to a 0 or a 1,